 - The thimble has a lot of different scales.
 Learn them

-- Spreads in between those numerics are three lines that are a representation of twenty-five thousandths of an inch, which if represented in decimal would be 0.025.
+- Spreads in between those numerics are three lines that are a representation of twenty-five thousandths of an inch, which if represented in decimal will be 0.025.

 - The uniformly spaced lines are a representation of one-thousandth of an inch, when represented in a decimal form it’s written as 0.001.

 - The whole number scale that is represented by the lines on the sleeve is a measure of ten-thousandths of an inch, when represented in the decimal form it’s written as 0.0001.

 - The sleeve has whole numbers – The number that’s visible at the last is a representation in thousandths.
 For instance, if the last number is 6 it would be finally represented as or 0.500.

 - Note the number of lines after the whole number – Notice the markings next to the 100 thousandth mark and then multiply that by 0.25.